leoAshu/git-essentials/README.md

 - Moving or Renaming files:

-        // manually renaming a file is identified as deleting old file and adding new file
+        // manually moving or renaming a file is identified as deleting old file and adding new file
         // upon staging it is recognized as rename operation
         // moving a file using command line is identified as renaming and is automatically staged